Linear compactness and combinatorial bialgebras: Introduction

 After some preliminaries in Section~\ref{prelim-sect}, we review the main properties of linearly compact vector spaces in Section~\ref{cont-sect}.
 This background material is semi-classical but perhaps not so widely known in combinatorics.
 Section~\ref{species-sect} goes on to discuss some novel generalizations of the monoidal structures on $\bfW$ and $\bfW_\P$.
 In Section~\ref{wr-sect}, we answer the question in the previous paragraph.
 Our general results about word relations recover a number of specific constructions of (linearly compact) Hopf algebras and bialgebras; we discuss some relevant examples in Section~\ref{example-sect}.

 One application of all this formalism is to extend Aguiar, Bergeron, and Sottile's theory of combinatorial Hopf algebras from \cite{ABS}.
-Ignoring some technical details which will be clarified in Section~\ref{cb-sect}, a \emph{combinatorial Hopf algebra} over a field $\kk$ is a graded Hopf algebra $H$ with an algebra morphism $\zeta : H \to \kk$.
-A morphism $(H,\zeta) \to (H',\zeta')$ of combinatorial Hopf algebras is a graded Hopf algebra morphism $\phi :H \to H'$ with $\zeta = \zeta'\circ \phi$.
+Ignoring some technical details which will be clarified in Section~\ref{cb-sect}, a \emph{combinatorial Hopf algebra} over a field $\kk$ is a Hopf algebra $H$ with an algebra morphism $\zeta : H \to \kk$ called the \emph{character}.
+A morphism $(H,\zeta) \to (H',\zeta')$ of combinatorial Hopf algebras is a Hopf algebra morphism $\phi :H \to H'$ with $\zeta = \zeta'\circ \phi$.
 The Hopf algebra of \emph{quasi-symmetric functions} $\QSym$ with the homomorphism $\zetaq : \QSym \to \kk$ setting $x_1=1$ and $x_2=x_3=\dots=0$ is a fundamental example.

-It is shown in \cite{ABS} that if $(H,\zeta)$ is a combinatorial Hopf algebra in which $H$ is connected and of finite graded dimension, then there is a unique morphism $(H,\zeta) \to (\QSym,\zetaq)$.
+It is shown in \cite{ABS} that if $(H,\zeta)$ is a combinatorial Hopf algebra in which $H$ is (1) graded, (2) connected, and (3) of finite graded dimension, then there is a unique morphism $(H,\zeta) \to (\QSym,\zetaq)$.
 This morphism supplies a uniform construction of many independent definitions of quasi-symmetric generating functions attached to Hopf algebras.
+In Section~\ref{cb-sect}, we prove two extensions of this result.
+The first (see Theorem~\ref{abs-thm}) removes assumptions (2) and (3), essentially just by reframing the character of $H$ as an algebra morphism $\zeta : H \to \kk[t]$.
+The second (see Theorem~\ref{cont-abs-thm}) lifts all of the assumptions (1), (2), and (3), at the cost of introducing some topological conditions and replacing $\QSym$ by an appropriate completion.

-In Section~\ref{cb-sect}, we prove that the same result holds without the assumption that $H$ be connected or have finite graded dimension.
-This extension is not unexpected; the authors mention in \cite[Remark 4.2]{ABS} that their assumption of finite graded dimension may be dropped, and note work in preparation where this will be proved.
-The paper cited in \cite[Remark 4.2]{ABS}, however, does not seem to have ever appeared in the literature.
+These results are not unexpected; the authors mention in \cite[Remark 4.2]{ABS} that assumption (3) may be dropped, and note work in preparation where this will be proved.
+The relevant paper cited in \cite[Remark 4.2]{ABS} does not seem to have ever appeared in the literature, however.
 We hope that our exposition fills this gap.

 In Section~\ref{comwor-sect} we illustrate some more applications.
 We discuss several examples of families of symmetric and quasi-symmetric functions, not necessarily of bounded degree, that can be realized as the images of canonical morphisms from what we call \emph{(linearly compact) combinatorial bialgebras}.
 For appropriate word relations, the space $\hat\bfSigma_\P^{(\sim)}$ is an object of this type and is therefore equipped with a canonical morphism to a certain linearly compact ``completion'' of $\QSym$.
 Our last results give a partial classification of the relations $\sim$ for which the image of this morphism consists entirely of symmetric functions.